-"Not bloody likely, if anything you nearly killed me," slurred Peter, still hanging on to the lamp.
+"Not bloody likely, if anything, you nearly killed me," slurred Peter, still hanging on to the lamp.

 "None of your business."

-"I am not a Hooligan."
+"I’m not a Hooligan."

 "If you're not, get the hell down from there and help me up."

-"How do you know?" asked Peter.
+"How do you know?" he asked.

 "DON'T BLEEDEN TOUCH ME!"